charlesglucas/ofbm_tools/README.md

 % cluster the self-similarity exponents [nbcluster,cluster] = successiveTestClustering(estT.decsortHocpw);
 ```
-The parameters to take into account in the structure `paramsTest` for OFBM_estimBC_BS_test are:
+The parameters to take into account in the input structure `paramsTest` of OFBM_estimBC_BS_test are:

   - `P`, the number of components;
   -  `NB`, number of bootstrap resampling.